Tungdil83/LumosBends/README.md

 # Lumosbends
-This is my updated Version of the Lumosbends Move Pack for the Minecraft ProjectKorra plugin.
+This is my updated Version of the Lumosbends Move Pack by xLumos for the Minecraft ProjectKorra plugin.

 >[!WARNING]
 >You find the Config under `ExtraAbilities.xLumos.<AbilityName>.<Setting>`